 Robust tracking of pupil achievement is in place to immediately identify pupils who are under achieving, target effective intervention and support to accelerate progress towards age related expectations, rigorously monitored over time.
 Obviously, good teaching narrows gaps between those learners who are vulnerable and those that are not.
 Effective feedback and guidance to pupils is evidenced to be one of the most effective methods of accelerating progress, integrated where necessary with support (sometimes from other agencies) to assist vulnerable families.

-At Sacred Heart in 2016/17 we allocated our pupil premium funding of £91,400 as detailed in the plan, which can be accessed following the link below.
+At Sacred Heart in 2020/21 we have allocated our pupil premium funding of £82045 as detailed in the plan, which can be accessed following the link below.